wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 3. Customize the plugin's behavior

 == Changelog ==

+= 2.0.5 =
+* Added: Since the authorship of the plugin has changed I added the correct information of the contact in order to have a faster response to the issues.

 = 2.0.4 =
 * Added: Dutch translation fixes provided by [Martijn Chel](http://www.martijnchel.com)